Princess Iron Fan: Journey to the West

-She possessed the magical Banana Leaf Fan.
-The fan, made from banana leaves, is extremely large and has magical properties, as it can create giant whirlwinds which are capable of extinguishing the fire on the Flaming Mountains (the volcano was created by Wukong when he burst out of Laozi's Eight Trigrams Brazier).
-Princess Iron Fan used this ability to extort favors from the residents near the mountains: by fanning only once each time, the fire would only be extinguished for a year before starting again.
+Beside the Banana Leaf Fan, Princess Iron Fan also wields a pair of blue-bladed treasure swords.
+Princess Iron Fan used this ability to extort favours from the residents near the mountains: by fanning only once each time, the fire would only be extinguished for a year before starting again.

 When Sun Wukong and his fellow pilgrims came to the region, they encountered an extremely hostile range of volcanic mountains that they could only pass if the volcanoes became inactive.
-Sun Wukong wanted to borrow her fan to subdue the Flaming Mountains, but she turned him down as the monkey had been on bad terms with her husband before.
+Sun Wukong wanted to borrow her fan to subdue the Flaming Mountains, but she turned him down as the monkey had been on bad terms with her husband before, which was further soured when Wukong assisted Guanyin in subduing his son Red Boy.
 Sun Wukong, however, craftily transformed into a fly and flew into her mouth, down her throat, and into her soft belly.

 Once inside, Sun Wukong kicked and punched Princess Iron Fan's guts until she was in so much pain that she gave him a fan.
 However, the fan turned out to be a fake fan which intensified the flames instead of putting them out.
 Having barely escaped from the fire, Sun Wukong returned, pretending to be her husband through shape shifting and obtained the real fan.
-Soon afterwards, the real husband came home; angry at what had happened, he pretended to be Zhu Bajie also through shape shifting and offered to carry the big fan.
+Soon afterwards, the real husband came home.
+Angry at what had happened, he pretended to be Zhu Bajie also through shape shifting and offered to carry the big fan.
 Lost in the moment of victory, Sun Wukong carelessly believed the Bull King and handed over the fan.
 Later, the Jade Emperor sent his heavenly troops to help Sun Wukong defeat Bull Demon King and Princess Iron Fan for good, and she was forced to give them the real fan.
 After using the fan to extinguish the fire on the Flaming Mountain, Sun Wukong forgave the princess and returned the fan to her.
 The princess continued her spiritual practice, and eventually achieved success.

+Journey to the South

+According to Journey to the South, Princess Iron Fan is depicted as a goddess.
+She is the daughter of Yuhuan Shengmu and has a younger brother named Shan Cheng.
+When Huaguang Dadi (the protagonist of Journey to the South) stole the Golden Pagoda from his mother, Princess Iron Fan disguised herself and carried her iron fan, long spear, and sharp knife to seek revenge.
+In their first battle, the princess defeated Huaguang.
+Later, Huaguang coincidentally encountered an immortal who revealed his connection with Princess Iron Fan.
+After obtaining a Wind-Calming Pill from the immortal, Huaguang successfully captured Princess Iron Fan and married her.
+Due to the story of their marriage, Princess Iron Fan is worshipped alongside Huaguang Dadi in the Huaguang Great Emperor Temple in Fu'ao Village, Nangan Township.